elmines/multiling_tse/README.md

-# Multilingual Target Stance Extraction
+# Multilingual Target-Stance Extraction

 ## Repo Structure

 - `mtse/`: The main python libary
 - `scripts/`: Any script that requires you to have the Python dependencies installed
-- `utils/`: Any script that doesn't require anything beyond bash and a Python3 interpreter
+- `utils/`: Any script that relies solely on bash or the Python STL

 ## Dependencies

-### System
+### Bash

 - `sudo apt-get install curl wget`